openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 Critical    ≥9.0    Once a week
 ========    =====   ==================

-The on-call security working group member is responsible for sending reminders for any vulnerability reminders due during the time they are on-call.
+The on-call Security Working Group member is responsible for sending reminders for any vulnerability reminders due during the time they are on-call.

 .. note::